 Why You Shouldn’t Use Pixels for Your Christmas Lights

 On my display I use a combination of pixels and regular Christmas lights.
 Why?
-I love the ability that standard lights have to be deployed very quickly, and cover a lot of space easily.
+I love the ability that standard lights have to be deployed very quickly, and they cover a lot of space easily.

 Instead of worrying about data and voltage drop, I can just plug in my lights and go!
 There’s less planning before setup begins.